 No, but several pieces of legislation and government guidance suggest they are a good idea.
-HSE’s guidance mentioned above recommends yearly SEMA approved racking inspections and regular racking inspections from competent staff.
+HSE’s guidance mentioned above recommends yearly inspections from a SEMA approved racking inspector and regular racking inspections from competent staff.

 Then there are the Provision and Use of Work Equipment Regulations 1998 (PUWER).
 These regulations outline the need for work equipment — which includes racking — to be inspected after installation or if the equipment is damaged in any way.

 Finally, there is EN 15635.
 This European standard states that racking should be inspected by an expert at least once a year.
 This mirrors HSE’s advice on the topic.
 Though this European Standard doesn’t mention SEMA approved racking inspectors specifically, HSE does and so using SEMA approved racking inspectors for your expert inspections will be enough to comply with this European Standard.

 Once again, the answer is no. However, HSA — the Irish body responsible for public health and safety — references HSE’s HSG76 in its guidance on warehouse safety.
 In that sense, HSA also recommends SEMA approved racking inspections and regular staff inspections as well.

 Ireland is also subject to the same European Standards that the UK is, which state that racking should be inspected by an expert at least once a year.